gportay/dosh/README.md

 It is not recommended to run [dosh(1)] using `sudo` in case the user does not have permission to send the context to the Docker daemon.
-Instead, consider setting the `DOCKER` environment to `sudo docker` as it will only run the `docker` commands with the superuser privileges.
+Instead, consider setting the `DOSH_DOCKER` environment to `sudo docker` as it will only run the `docker` commands with the superuser privileges.

 On Linux, if you are not a member of the `docker` group, please consider to run `dosh` as below:

-	DOCKER="sudo docker" dosh
+	DOSH_DOCKER="sudo docker" dosh

-The `DOCKER` environment can be set to the Shell profile files to make it persistent for the session.
+The `DOSH_DOCKER` environment can be set to the Shell profile files to make it persistent for the session.

 ### DOCKER EXTRA OPTIONS